knative/docs/tutorials/katacoda/serving-intro-yaml/step3.md

 You can list those resources by running ```kubectl get ksvc,configuration,route,revision```{{execute T1}} or by using the `kn` cli

 We will now update the service to change the `TARGET` env variable to `green`.
+Note that the name of the service is the same, we have updated the value of the environment variable and `.spec.template.metadata.name`

 ```
 cat <<EOF | kubectl apply -f -